psychemedia/storytelling-notes/giant-three-golden-hairs.md

 The King hoped by this means to get rid of him, but he answered, "The three golden hairs I will fetch, for I fear not the Giant and so he took leave and began his wanderings.

-The road led him by a large town, where the watch- man at the gate asked him what trade he understood, and what he knew.
+The road led him by a large town, where the watchman at the gate asked him what trade he understood, and what he knew.
 "I know every thing," replied the youth.

-"Then you can do us a kindness," said the watch, "if you tell us the reason why the fountain in our market- place, out of which wine used to flow, now, all at once, does not even give water."
+"Then you can do us a kindness," said the watch, "if you tell us the reason why the fountain in our market-place, out of which wine used to flow, now, all at once, does not even give water."

 "That you shall know," was the answer; "but you must wait till I return."